How to Handle Road Rage: Tips For Dealing With Aggressive Drivers

 Here are four tips on how to deal with road rage from J. Peter Kissinger, president of the AAA Foundation for Traffic Safety:

 When you assess a situation as dangerous, don’t hesitate to call it in to the police.

 - Take the high road.
 If a driver makes an obscene gesture, don’t respond in kind—it will only escalate the situation.
 In fact, avoid eye contact altogether.

 - Give them space.
 Let angry drivers get well ahead of you, or change lanes.

 - Don’t give them a reason to be angry.
 Are you driving too slowly in the left lane?
 Did you cut off other cars or take 15 seconds to notice the light was green?
 If you’re guilty, give an apologetic shrug or wave, or mouth “Sorry.”
-(Make sure you avoid these other driving mistakes that annoy others.)
+(Here are 13 driving tips you’ve probably forgotten since driver’s ed.)